bevyengine/rfcs/rfcs/69-editor-design-system.md

 ## Summary

-This RFC proposes a design system for the Bevy editor, and lays out a high-level implementation plan for it.
+This RFC proposes a design system for the Bevy Editor UI, and lays out a high-level implementation plan for it.

 It is divided in three main parts: